-With all the pains during pregnancy and during childbirth, most mothers are relieved to know that they are free from all that pain after delivery.
+With all the pains woman experience during pregnancy and childbirth, most mothers are relieved to know that they are free from all that pain after delivery.
 However, some of them, possibly including you, might continue to experience stomach pain even after giving birth.
 These intense pains are generally a sign of your body going back to normal, post-pregnancy, but it is important to understand these in detail.

 Causes of Abdominal Pain After Delivery

 Some of the common reasons why you would continue having stomach pain after delivery are,